uoftcprg/pokerkit/README.rst

 Installation
 ------------

-The PokerKit library can be installed using pip:
+The PokerKit library requires Python Version 3.11 or above and can be installed using pip:

 .. code-block:: bash